inducer/relate/doc/content.rst

 The secondsection, ``events``, can be used to provide a more verbose description for each event that appears below the main calendar.
-Titles and colors can also be overriden for each event specifically.
+Titles and colors can also be overridden for each event specifically.

 All attributes in each section (as well as the entire calendar information file) are optional.